-The sparkling clear crystal, greenish in colour and 0.8mm in diameter, forming a 12-sided, curved and twinned dodecahedron diamond which your Company discovered in a till exploration sample taken on its Anomaly 5 exploration area near Kuhmo in eastern Finland.
+The diamond discovered by the Company is a sparkling clear crystal greenish in colour and 0.8mm in diameter, forming a12-sided, curved and twinned dodecahedron diamond.
+It was discovered in a till exploration sample taken on the Company's Anomaly 5 exploration area near Kuhmo in eastern Finland.
 Such a discovery in diamond exploration is an extremely rare event.

-The Company has since been actively engaged in an exploration programme to discover the source of the diamond.
-The programme has included airborne and ground geophysics and an extensive pitting programme up-ice from the site of the discovery and has led to the discovery of kimberlite indicator trains, suggesting that the diamond source may be close.
+The Company continues with its exploration programme to discover the source of this diamond.
+The programme has included airborne and ground geophysics and an extensive pitting programme up-ice from the site of the discovery.
+This has led to the discovery of kimberlite indicator trains, suggesting that the diamond source may be close.